 If you or a loved one is dealing with a license suspension or a multitude of traffic violations in the state of Texas, now is the time to work with a criminal defense attorney in Georgetown who can help clean up your charges so you can move on with your life.

 Call (512) 354-1880 or send an online message to go over the details of your case during a free consultation today.
-Law Office of Michael J. Price proudly represents individuals throughout Williamson County and Bell County.
+Law Office of Price & Wiggins, P.C. proudly represents individuals throughout Williamson County and Bell County.